sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/mutual-tls/concepts.md

 You may notice that you can't get the raw certificate back, only its meta information.
 This is to ensure security.
 Certificates with private keys have special treatment and are encoded before storing.
 If a private key is found it will be encrypted with AES256 algorithm 3 using the `security.private_certificate_encoding_secret` secret, defined in `tyk.conf` file.
 Otherwise, the certificate will use the [secret](https://tyk.io/docs/configure/tyk-gateway-configuration-options/#a-name-secret-a-secret) value in `tyk.conf`.

 ### MDCB
 Mutual TLS configuration in an MDCB environment has specific requirements.
-An MDCB environment usually consists of a management environment and slaves who, using MDCB, sync configuration.
+An MDCB environment consists of a Control Plane and multiple Data Planes that, using MDCB, sync configuration.
-The Management and slave environments usually do not share any secrets; thus a certificate with private keys encoded with secret in management Gateway will not be accessible to slaves.
+The Control Plane and Data Plane deployments usually do not share any secrets; thus a certificate with private keys encoded with secret in the Control Plane will not be accessible to Data Plane gateways.

 To solve this issue, you need to set `security.private_certificate_encoding_secret`  in the MDCB configuration file to the same value as specified in your management Gateway configuration file.
 By knowing the original secret, MDCB will be able to decode private keys, and send them to client without password.
-Using a secure connection between slave Gateways and MDCB is required in this case.
+Using a secure connection between Data Plane Gateways and MDCB is required in this case.
 See MDCB setup page for use_ssl usage.

 ## Authorisation
 At the TLS level, authorisation means allowing only clients who provide client certificates that are verified and trusted by the server.